Let’s start with the basics. If you want to know more about Cavalier King Charles Spaniels, learning about their coat colors and patterns is a must!

 Also spelled as ‘Tri-Color’.
 This color variation used to be less popular but has quickly become the second most popular color.
 Tricolor can be referred to as Prince Charles.

-Tricolor means the cavalier has a white ground with large black markings broken up.
-Rich chestnut markings over the eyes, cheeks, inside ears, inside legs, and on the underside of the tail.
+Tricolor means the cavalier has a white areas with large black markings broken up.
+Rich chestnut tan markings over the eyes, cheeks, inside ears, inside legs, and on the underside of the tail.

 Colors of Cavalier King Charles Spaniels